platform-experience/script-library/src/inbound-email-action/si-script-106/README.md

-# To create an HR Case on new inbound email
+# HR Case Email

 ## Description

-To create an HR Case on new inbound email
+To create an HR Case on new inbound email.